open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 ## Getting Started

 OpenTelemetry SDK is a reference implementation of the OpenTelemetry API.
-It implements the Tracer API, the Metric API, and the Context API.
+It implements the Tracing API, the Metrics API, and the Context API.
 OpenTelemetry SDK deals with concerns such as sampling, processing pipeline, exporting telemetry to a particular backend etc. The default implementation consists of the following.